bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 The problem now becomes, how do I map my nodes in my hierarchical data to the Poincaré ball?
 As usual, via an optimization.
-We have to use a variant of our usual stochastic gradient descent called Riemannian Stochastic Gradient Descent (RSGD) because we're optimizing over an manifold, not just simple Euclidean space.
+We have to use a variant of our usual stochastic gradient descent called Riemannian Stochastic Gradient Descent (RSGD) because we're optimizing over a manifold, not just simple Euclidean space.
 I won't go through all the math (partly because I don't quite understand it) but here is the final update equations for the embeddings we want to learn :math:`\bf \theta`: